wdv4758h/pypy-extradoc/talk/fosdem2014/pypy-stm.rst

 * Works even if you don't use threads!

-* Modify the Twisted reactor to start a pool of threads, and to run all events in ``with atomic:``
+* If the Twisted reactor was modified to start a pool of threads, and to run all events in ``with atomic:``

-* The end result is the same, for any Twisted program
+* ...Then the end result is the same, for any Twisted program

 Behind-the-scene threads